Web application security for PCI DSS 4.0 compliance

 The course aligns PCI DSS Requirements 4.0 with foundational concepts of secure coding, and thus natively serves the compliance with secure coding training requirement (6.2.2).

-The comprehensive journey starts with laying down the basics of security, cyber security and secure coding, as well as PCI DSS itself.
+The comprehensive journey starts with laying down the basics of security, cybersecurity and secure coding, as well as PCI DSS itself.
 Participants then delve deep into secure configuration, cryptography and protection against malicious software, aligned to the Requirements.

 Requirement 6 specifically focuses on development and maintenance of secure systems and software, and the corresponding chapter is therefore the broadest one.
 Topics include bug categorization, secure design and implementation principles.
 Approaches to input validation are followed up by some specific issues, like integer handling, injection or XSS.
 We also discuss common software security weaknesses, like error handling or code quality, as well as security of some commonly used data structures like XML or JSON.